Concurrent degrees will not be available from Session 2 2019 onwards.

 48 (2 years full time)

 Please note that the maximum amounts of allowable Recognition of Prior Learning (RPL) listed in the above table are a guide only.
 The applicable number of credit points that are transferable from your first degree to your second degree depends on the degree combination you have chosen and how you structure your study plans.
-Note; the credit transferred to your second degree may include a mixture of specified (required units undertaken within the first program) and unspecified credit (general credit applied to elective space).
+Note; the credit transferred to your second degree may include a mixture of specified (required units undertaken within the first course) and unspecified credit (general credit applied to elective space).

 Example 1: A concurrent degree combination of Bachelor of Chiropractic Science and Bachelor of Commerce – Professional Accounting, has very prescribed units with minimal units common to both degrees.
 In such instances, you may not be eligible for any RPL at all.